 These steps are described in greater detail in the sub-pages for different scenarios:

-Note that if you are comfortable on the command line, you may find it easier to work with Docker Machine to provision, start, and stop a Docker host remotely as compared to the various web consoles available for each service.
+Note that if you are comfortable on the command line, you may find it easier to work with Docker Machine to provision, start, and stop a Docker host remotely as compared to the various web consoles available for each individual service.
 If you need help with a different cloud service, please drop us a note in our Spectrum chat community!

 Linux and macOS come with the SSH command-line program pre-installed, as do recent updates to windows 10.
 You should be able to open a terminal (PowerShell on Windows) and run ssh from the prompt.